Ravel, Debussy, Messiaen, Granados, Sigtenhorst Meyer, Voormolen, Strawinsky

 In 1916 a torpedo sinks an ocean steamer on the way from New York to Spain.
 Amongst the victims is Enrique Granados.
 In New York he attended the first performance of the arrangement of his piano cycle 'Goyescas'. the work is inspired by the love-scenes painted by Goya, an artist whom Granados admired.
 The complaint or 'The maiden and the nightingale' is full of a melancholic lovesickness.
 The melody drags along amidst a soundweb spun in a Baroque-like fashion that reminds one of the complicated ornaments the Spanish Architect Gaudi incorporated in his designs.
 Towards the end of the piece in a sad silence, a nightingale sings.
 Can he offer comfort?
 No, the girl again states her complaint - be it a in a resigned C sharp major.

-Bernhard van den Sigtenhorst Meyer (1888-1953) FIRST RECORDING OF PIANO MUSIC BY SIGTENHORST MEYER.
-First recording of this composition
+Bernhard van den Sigtenhorst Meyer (1888-1953) FIRST RECORDING OF PIANO MUSIC BY SIGTENHORST MEYER, bringing his music to the front page and national radio.
+First recording of this composition.

 One of the countries Bernard van den Sigtenhorst Meyer visited during his travels after his studies at the Amsterdam conservatory was Indonesia.
 This might be an explanation for the exotic influences which can be heard in his music.
 He even composed a cantate on the live of Buddha.
 The 'Eight Preludes' are composed as a whole.
 Each one of them portrays another animal and there are strong contrasts between the individual pieces: wild horses interrupt the pondering cat, but the philosophic marabou is not so easily disturbed by the horses!
 Sigtenhorst Meyer succeeds admirably in representing each different animal by using special rhythms and colours.
 He states explicatory that the music is not to be used to accompany film- or theatre performances.
 And indeed the eloquence of these preludes is enough in itself, there is no need to visual support.
 The titles of the preludes are: The camel, the lion, the cat, wild horses, marabou, humming-bird, the mouse and dear.